The 4 Generation Gentieu-Friemoth Exhibition is visual time traveling with many attractions along the way.

-Audrey’s daughter, Penny Gentieu, Pierre’s great great granddaughter, was a New York-based photographer for 27 years, where she had photographed over 200 national magazine covers, such as Time, Life, Newsweek, etc. She has published 13 books of her photos, and has been included in many national juried shows.
-Featured are 14 photos, black and white and color, ranging throughout her photo career.
+Audrey’s daughter, Penny Gentieu, Pierre’s great great granddaughter, was a New York-based photographer for 27 years, where she had photographed over 200 national magazine covers, such as Time, Life, Newsweek, etc. She is the author of 13 children’s books.
+Her photos are in the collections of the Art Institute of Chicago and the Museum of Contemporary Photography.
+Featured are 14 photos, black and white and color, ranging throughout her career.

 Penny’s daughter, Anna Friemoth, also a photographer, from New York, has 14 photos featured in this show.
 Anna attended summer and after-school art classes at Rhode Island School of Design, Boston University, Cooper Hewitt, and Cooper Union, while still in high school.
 She received an award from Scholastic for her painting, which was displayed in the Brooklyn Museum of Art.
 She majored in photography at the Maryland Institute College of Art.
 Her photo series, the 10 Commandments, has received worldwide recognition, and was featured exclusively in Matt Magazine.
 The Museum of Modern Art periodical collections acquired Matte Magazine after seeing her issue.
 She was also featured in Blink Magazine, an international periodical that highlights up and coming photographers.
 Her 10 Commandments series is featured by online publications around the world, from Italy to France to Poland to China and many more countries.
 On display at the Paula Brown Gallery are photos from the 10 Commandment series, the Blue Night series, Trouble at Home series, and more.